-2. We teach FREE one-day classes all over the city and have been doing it for years.
+2. We teach FREE one-day classes all over the state and have been doing it for years.

-3. We teach group “Intro” classes on an ongoing basis for about ten bucks a week.
+3. We teach group “Intro” classes on an ongoing basis for about half of other places.

-4. We have dozens of musicians who are eager to help you become a musician using the ukulele as the fastest, easiest, most fun, and most comprehensive way you can play.
+4. We have dozens of musicians who are eager to help you become the player you’d hoped you’d be using the ukulele as the fastest, easiest, most fun, and maybe the most comprehensive way you can play.

-7. And most importantly, we founded the Rocky Mountain Ukulele Orchestra to be the largest orchestra in Colorado, doing the never-ending work to bring ukulele to the highest level played by ordinary folks.
+7. And most importantly, we founded the Rocky Mountain Ukulele Orchestra to nursed it into becoming the largest stringed orchestra in Colorado while doing the never-ending work to bring ukulele to the highest level played by ordinary folks.
 You’ll be hard pressed to find another group anywhere on the planet doing comparably advanced material even with professional players.

 So what’re your next steps?

-1. You should swing by our website and read even more than you’ve already read about joining the most interesting musical idea in Denver http://ukuleleorchestra.org
+1. You should swing by our website and read even more than you’ve already read about joining one of the most interesting musical ideas in Denver http://ukuleleorchestra.org

 2. You can call us directly and chat about the best way to get started.
 Sometimes it’s a private lesson, sometimes a group lesson, and sometimes you’re such a genius we’ll encourage you to go away and start your own band: 303-984-0777